Scout24/lab-manager-light/README.md

 * A (virtual) server to host DHCP, TFTP, DNS and HTTP servers preferably on the dedicated network.
 Other setups are possible but beyond the scope of this guide.

 ## Installation
+LML requires the following Packages:

+* libsvn-perl
+* libconfig-inifiles-perl
+* vSphere SDK for Perl

+The following services need to be configured for LML to work properly:

+* DHCP server
+* TFTP server
+* DNS server
+* HTTP server
+* VMware vCenter server